twop/shelv/docs/scratchpad/yc-application.md

 **If you had any other ideas you considered applying with, please list them.
 One may be something we've been waiting for.
 Often when we fund people it's to do something they list here and not in the main application.**

 Maybe the local AI version of Shelv that’s all about indexing all of your notes and other local content.
 Imagine asking the AI assistant “What books did I read last year”.
-Potentially, local fine-tuning on your data (alongside vector indexing)
+Potentially, local fine-tuning on your data (alongside vector search)

 ## Equity